Javed Ali: Live performances

 Javed Ali performs live with his band all over the world.
 In July–August 2016, Javed Ali performed in 9 cities of the United States of America.
 He also regularly performs in maestro A.R Rahman's worldwide live concert tours.
 On 15 August 2016 Javed Ali performed in the Headquarters of the United Nations with A.R Rahman to celebrate India's 70th Independence Day.

-Social works

-Along with playback singing & live performing, Javed Ali is associated with various social works.
-He performs live for various social causes to raise funds.

 In 2016 Javed Ali performed in Mumbai at a fundraiser event for war widows.

 He performed for a fund raiser for an old age home at Satpala, Virar in Palghar, Maharashtra on 10 November 2018.